 Cars are arguably one of the World’s most-loved material things.
 The question is why?
 And However, the answer is a perhaps so long and diverse that you’d struggle to fit it upon the longest piece of paper in the World.
 After all, individually, there are many reasons why people love cars so much.

-For instance, some love the bucket seat thrills of hurtling around a race track at 150mph, some see them as individual works of art and love them accordingly and others simply love them for the challenge that repairing and modifying them can be.
+For instance, some love the bucket seat thrills of hurtling around a race track at 150mph, some see them as individual works of art and love them accordingly and others simply love them for the challenge that repairing and modifying them can be, and with many tire brands out in the market, there’s sure to be at least one set that fits your car.

 However, for us it’s a mixture of the freedom they bring, the awesome games that they’ve inspired and the objects of auto-art that they are.